“PURSUING PERFECTION ISN’T ALWAYS EASY, BUT IT’S ESSENTIAL TO WHO WE ARE AND WHERE WE’RE GOING.”

 Our Founder and CTO, Chas Studor, recently connected with Texas A&M University Ph.D. student Taya Brown from the Center for Coffee Research and Education.
 Taya and her research partner, Daniel Dubon had been planning to study the production of coffee beans and cup quality from six small farmer associations in and around Yepocapa, Guatemala during December 2017.
 Fortuitously, Chas was planning a visit to the region to meet with several Briggo partners including farmers, co-ops, and friends of our Coffee Guru Scott McMartin.

 During the trip, Chas was struck by the complexities and challenges faced by small farmers in this Latin American coffee growing region.
 Chas recalled driving several miles of unmarked dirt roads and descending steep hills surrounded by brush, near two active volcanoes, in order to reach a small grouping of coffee plants.
 This is a daily routine for many of the farmers he and Taya met.
-Chas spoke of gaining “a great appreciation” for their hardships, their passion for coffee, and
+Chas spoke of gaining “a great appreciation” for their hardships, their passion for coffee, and general resolve.
+“It was a very humbling experience,” Chas said.
+Admiring such dedication in the face of adversity, the Briggo team’s core ambition is to operate responsibly and create opportunities “from farm to cup”.

 Many variables contribute to the growth and production of high-quality coffee beans, while nature and nurture prove to be equally important factors.
 Soil, sun, and water directly contribute to plant health, but human care is an understated yet critical input to the rich flavor of the coffee which we all know and love.
 “It’s amazing how important the coffee cherry selection process is to the end cup quality” Chas said.
 The selection of quality cherries is what determines the farmers viability to continue growing and expand their network of buyers.